CHTC/chtc-website-source/fellowships/index.md

 A resume/CV (in PDF format) with contact information.
 Be sure to include your full name, email address, the name of your university or college and your current or planned major and/or area of study.

-A cover letter that describes your interest in the internship program.
+A cover letter that describes your interest in the fellowship program.
 For example, you may wish to expand on 3 or 4 topics from the following list: your background, your skills, and strengths; what software, computing or scientific topics appeal to you; previous research experience, if any; what you may want to pursue as a future career; and what benefits you would like to gain from this program.
-Successful applicants will be connected to mentors to flesh out their projects following this application and interview process.

 The CHTC Fellows Program aims to be inclusive of students at all levels of experience and skill sets; a willingness to learn and interest in science is prioritized over past accomplishments.